ls1intum/Athena/playground/README.md

 This will export the exercises listed under `playground/scripts/artemis/evaluation` to the `playground/data/evaluation` folder.
 You can then use this data for evaluation purposes.

+**Getting the Repositories (Programming Exercises):**

-If you want to use the programming exercises, you will have to request them separately from the Artemis team.
+If you want to use the programming exercises, you will have to request them separately from the Artemis team, they are not included in the anonymized database dump.
 An instructor of the course can export the programming exercises from Artemis using the following command:

 ```bash
 npm run export:artemis:3-materials-and-submissions
 ```

 This will export the programming exercises' materials and submissions to the `playground/data/evaluation` folder.
 The instructor has to then zip it and send it to you.

+**Linking the Repositories (Programming Exercises):**

 In order to link the programming exercises' materials and submissions back to the exercises, you will have to run the following command: